The Center for Community on Avenue D

 Girls enter a new world filled with hope, imagination and possibility for the future…

 The Baker Hall Health and Wellness Center, a multipurpose facility for healthcare and physical activities, offers dance, yoga, drumming, meditation and stress reduction programs, sports activities and more.
-Nurse practitioners, nutritionists, and physical fitness instructors will be available for counseling and training.
+Nurse practitioners, nutritionists, and physical fitness instructors are available for counseling and training.
 Educational classes and events for families and new parents also take place here.

 Digital filmmaking and editing classes also take place here.
 Simultaneously, girls take their digital film, photography and IT courses, while school classes and the general public participate in film festivals and screening events in the Center for Media and Social Justice screening room.
 The WGRL/Girls Out Loud sound design studio is the site for live programming, podcasting, and digital journalism activities.